shortak/Portfolio/CS_Fundamentals/Array/README.md

 vector<int> v;
 ```

 You can perform the following functions.
-Click on the function for an exmaple of how the function works.
+Check out the [example code](#example_code) section to see how the functions works.

 |Function                                     |Description                                                     |Time Complexity|
 |---------------------------------------------|----------------------------------------------------------------|---------------|